Fatima: In modern culture

 While Fatima has been revered as an ultimate archetype for Muslim women, she has also gained a modern importance as a symbol for the female freedom fighter and the defender of the oppressed.
 In Fateme Is Fateme, the Iranian philosopher Shariati portrays Fatima as "the symbol of a responsible, fighting woman when facing her time and the fate of her society."
 Fatima is also venerated for her compassion, generosity, and enduring suffering by all Muslims, especially by the Shia.
 The first feature-length movie about Fatima set during the lifetime and after the death of Muhammad is titled The Lady of Heaven, produced in 2020 by the Enlightened Kingdom.
 The movie premiered in the United States on 10 December 2021.

 Mother's Day in Iran

-Iranians celebrate Fatima's birth anniversary on 20 Jumada al-Thani as the Mother's Day.
+Iranians celebrate Fatima's birth anniversary on 20 Jumada II as the Mother's Day.
 On this day, banners reading Ya Fatima (O!
 Fatima) are displayed on government buildings, private buildings, public streets and car windows.
 The Gregorian date for this changes every year.